Skip to main content

 Workflow (Level AI)

-6. Add other Level AI grading elements (see Allsite objects below) such as grade breaks, ponds, buildings.
+7. Add other Level AI grading elements (see Allsite objects below) such as grade breaks, ponds, overland flow paths, buildings.
 If you already have the elements within your DWG you can just select the item and 'convert' it.

 Existing Surface